Nicolas Anelka: Arsenal

 In February 1997, at age 17, Anelka joined Premier League club Arsenal for a £500,000 transfer fee under newly appointed manager Arsène Wenger.
 The transfer caused controversy in France as Arsenal sought to sign him for free under the precedent of the recent Bosman ruling, despite there being exceptions for players under the age of 24; Wenger said this age restriction was only for domestic transfers.

 His first team opportunities were limited in the 1996–97 season, but in 1997–98, he broke into the first team after a long-term injury to striker Ian Wright.
 In November 1997, Anelka scored his first goal for Arsenal in a 3–2 home win against Manchester United.
 Anelka was a key player in Arsenal's Double win of both the Premier League and FA Cup that season.
 Anelka scored the second goal in Arsenal's 2–0 win over Newcastle United in that season's FA Cup final.

 Anelka was Arsenal's top scorer in the 1998–99 season with 17 Premier League goals.
 This form saw him voted the PFA Young Player of the Year, but Arsenal failed to defend their Premier League and FA Cup titles and made little progress in the UEFA Champions League.
 Fans turned on the striker amid transfer speculation and a perceived lack of enthusiasm, giving him the nickname "Le Sulk".
-During the close season, Anelka stated a desire to leave Arsenal, claiming the British press was responsible for his unhappiness in England.
+During the close season, Anelka stated a desire to leave Arsenal, claiming the English press was responsible for his unhappiness in England.
 On 2 August 1999, he joined Real Madrid.

 With regard to his time with the Gunners, Anelka later said he believes he should have never left Arsenal, a club that he has great "love" for.
 Of his former boss at Highbury, Arsène Wenger, Anelka is a huge admirer and a strong supporter of him.
 Anelka also placed at 29th in the club's compilation of the 50 Greatest Gunners of all-time.
 In all, he made 90 appearances for Arsenal, scoring 28 goals altogether for the club.